Memory Lane Care Home in Carson City, NV

 • pro The staff at Carson Tahoe Expressions Memory Care are absolutely wonderful.

-• pro Their mom was shown love and respect.
+• pro Our mom was shown love and respect.

-• pro Leanne, a wonderful caregiver, showed them around and answered all their questions.
+• pro Leanne, wonderful caregiver, showed visitors around and answered all questions.

-• pro The transition from CT Transitional Rehab to CT Expressions Memory Care was efficient, professional, and gentle.
+• pro The transition to CT Expressions Memory Care was efficient, professional, and gentle.

 • pro The facility is new and beautiful, the food very good, and the staff is patient, kind, and caring.

-• pro The care shown to the mother at Expressions is exemplary.
+• pro The care shown at Expressions is exemplary.

 Cons

-• pro One reviewer warned others not to leave their family members there, describing the staff as the rudest they had ever encountered and pulling their mother out after three days.
+• pro One reviewer described the staff as the rudest they had ever encountered.

-• pro An ex-employee claimed the facility is not a great establishment to be a part of and said management fired employees who reported elderly abuse to cover themselves.
+• pro A former employee said the facility is not a great establishment to be a part of and claimed management fired employees who reported elderly abuse to cover themselves.

 Review